• Skip to main content

 Mechanism

-According to the official specs, the wristwatch is powered by what they call Caliber 324 S C FUS automatic movement (we have already seen it animating their GMT-enabled Aquanaut 5146 model).
-This is, in fact, the good old Caliber 324 S C that also powers other members of the collection (like, for example, this compact Calatrava 5227 three-hander with date), but features a second time zone complication module riding atop of it, as well as a different calendar module replacing a more traditional calendar wheel visible through a tiny aperture with a more convenient sub-dial at 6 o’clock.
+The movement also powers other members of the collection (like, for example, this compact Calatrava 5227 three-hander with date), but features a second time-zone complication module riding atop of it.
+There is also a different calendar module replacing a more traditional calendar wheel visible through a tiny aperture with a more convenient sub-dial at 6 o’clock.

 First introduced in 2004, the base movement enjoys a good reputation among owners both in terms of overall long-term reliability and accuracy.